-To make the most of this experiential learning it makes sense to be intentional about your own development.
-Some formal or semi-formal development will help you see your experience in new ways.
+To make the most of this experiential learning, it makes sense to be intentional about your development.
+Some formal or semi-formal training will help you see your experience in new ways.
 It might improve your understanding and so prepare you better for the next time.

 3 Respect For Teamwork